iRNA-COSI/APAeval/summary_workflows/quantification/specification/Q_benchmark_specification.md

 The expression values of all predicted sites that were not mapped to any ground truth site are summed together.
 As the PAS expression levels are provided as TPM, these values are relative to the expression of all identified PAS.

-3. Mean Squared Error (MSE) of relative PAS usage calculated from RNAseq-based PAS quantification and orthogonal 3'end seq data
+3. Correlation of relative PAS usage calculated from RNAseq-based PAS quantification and orthogonal 3'end seq data

 The poly(A) sites identified by the benchmarked tool are mapped to ground-truth PAS in the orthogonal dataset as in point 1.
 The identified PAS are then assigned to genes based on genome annotation, and relative PAS usage is calculated separately for each gene.
 PAS that do cannot be assigned to any genes are discarded.
-The MSE is then calculated globally for all poly(A) sites assigned to genes.
+Correlation is then calculated globally for all poly(A) sites assigned to genes.

 The metrics should be computed for different distance thresholds between PAS identified by the tool from RNAseq dataset and PAS identified from the ground truth dataset, i.e. the PAS identified by the tool should be within X nucleotides from the PAS identified from the orthogonal dataset for the prediction to be considered true.